Monthly cost allocation report - AWS Billing

 Note

 AWS stores billing reports in an Amazon S3 bucket that you create and own.
-You can retrieve these reports from the bucket using the Amazon S3 API, AWS Management Console for Amazon S3, or the Amazon S3 command line interface (CLI).
+You can retrieve these reports from the bucket using the Amazon S3 API, AWS Management Console for Amazon S3, or the AWS Command Line Interface.
 You can't download the cost allocation report from the Account Activity page of the Billing and Cost Management console.

 To set up the cost allocation report and activate tags

-1. Sign in to the AWS Management Console and open the AWS Billing console at https://console.aws.amazon.com/billing/.
+1. Sign in to the AWS Management Console and open the AWS Billing and Cost Management console at https://console.aws.amazon.com/billing/.

-5. In the Report list, select the check box for Cost allocation report.
+8. In the Report list, select the check box for Cost allocation report, and then choose Activate.

 The page displays a list of tags that you've created using either the API or the console for the applicable AWS service.
-Tag keys that currently appear in the report are selected, and the check boxes for excluded tag keys are cleared.
+Tag keys that currently appear in the report are selected.
+Tag keys that are excluded aren't selected.

-7. For Filter, choose Inactive tags in the dropdown list and select the tags that you want to activate for your report.
+10. You can filter tags that are Inactive in the dropdown list, and then select the tags that you want to activate for your report.

 If you own the management account in an organization, your cost allocation report includes all the usage, costs, and tags for the member accounts.
 By default, all keys registered by member accounts are available for you to include or exclude from your report.
 The detailed billing report with resources and tags also includes any cost allocation tag keys that you select using the preceding steps.